Elderberry Benefits for Your Health

 1. Provides Cold and Flu Relief

 One of the most well-studied elderberry supplement benefits is its powerful immune-boosting properties.
 The berries have been found to possess immunostimulant properties.
-One of its properties is that it will stop the a virus from replicating itself.
+One of its properties is that it will stop a virus from replicating itself.
 A virus has no ability to replicate but must hijack a living cell’s replication system to continue.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7149683/